coin-or/coin-or.github.io/pages/user/user_introduction.md

 `C:\msys64\mingw32.exe`, which will automatically start up `bash` in a separate window and set all paths for you.
-{% include note.html content="If you are planning to build with the Visual Studio compiler, you will need to set the paths and start up bash manually before doing the actual build, as explained [below](#building-with-visual-studio-ide).
+{% include note.html content="If you are planning to build with the Visual Studio compiler, you will need to set the paths and start `bash` manually before doing the actual build, as explained [below](#building-with-visual-studio-ide).
 For now, it is OK to continue with these instructions to set up MSys2." %}